peteroupc/peteroupc.github.io/randomfunc.md

 - is also known as  [_Hamming distance_](https://en.wikipedia.org/wiki/Hamming_distance], if each trial is treated as a "bit" that's set to 1 for a success and 0 for a failure, and if `p` is 0.5.

+**Example:**
-**Example:** If `p` is 0.5, the binomial distribution models the task "Flip N coins, then count the number of heads."
+- If `p` is 0.5, the binomial distribution models the task "Flip N coins, then count the number of heads."
+- The idiom `Binomial(N, 0.5) >= C` is true if at least C coins, among N coins flipped, show the successful outcome (for example, heads if heads is the successful outcome).
+- The idiom `Binomial(N, 1/S)` models the task "Flip N S-sided dice, then count the number of dice that show S."

     METHOD Binomial(trials, p)
         if trials < 0: return error